Data Structures#

 same topology, and only the graph in the first object is kept.
 Accordingly,

-objects having a static signal (i.e., without
+all the tensors in the Data objects having a static signal (i.e., without

 temporal dimension) are not collated – only one copy of them is kept.
 Instead,